13 Fire Pit Tools to Safely Keep the Warmth Ablaze

 A log rack gives you a convenient place to store all your firewood.
 If you’re someone who frequently uses your fire pit, you also probably stock up on large amounts of firewood, whether you chop your own or forage or buy.

 It’s at times like these that owning a log rack comes in extremely handy.
 Buy a log rack that can store all the firewood you want to store.
+You'll still want to learn how to stack firewood, which isn't complex but matters.

 You can either keep your log rack near your barn or garage and organize your firewood neatly, as opposed to having them scattered all over the ground.
 Log racks are a cheap, simple and effective way to keep your firewood looking neatly organized and stored safely.